StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 Keyboard layout optimization must be taken as an investment of lower marginal benefit than many things before it.
 It is a worthy investment, but it is not the worthiest of your consideration unless several more important things have been taken care of beforehand.

 I would encourage you to go through that link and make sure you have those things in good order before you even consider sinking in time on the keyboard optimization front.
-Also consider how much you really type in your everyday life (and thus how big a priority optimization is): programmers and secretaries, for example, type far more than park rangers or bakers.
-What this means is that it is really probably not worth going through the effort if you don't type enough to break even in net time saved (i.e., it costs more time up front doing the optimization than it will save you in the long run).
+Also consider how much you really type in your everyday life (and thus how big a priority optimization is): programmers and secretaries, for example, type far more than park rangers or bakers, so keyboard optimization makes more sense for them.

 ### The Difficulty of Retraining Your Fingers